 AHSL 8332 Seminar in Neural Bases of Adult Communication Disorders (3:3:0) Seminar devoted to the study of the impact of neurological impairments on the speech, language, cognition, and swallowing abilities of adults.
 Topics will include the neural basis of dysarthria, apraxia of speech, aphasia, dementia, and dysphagia in adults.
 Links will be made between neural basis and clinical behavior, as well as evidence based practice interventions.
+No textbook is required.

 AHSL 8333 Seminar in Neural Bases of Pediatric Communication Disorders (3:3:0) Seminar devoted to the study of the impact of neurological impairments on the speech, language, cognitive, social, and swallowing abilities of children.
 Topics will include the neural basis of common pediatric communication disorders, childhood apraxia of speech, and others.
 Links will be made between the neural basis and clinical behavior, as well as evidence based practice interventions.
+No textbook is required.

 AHSL 8334 Seminar in Cross-disciplinary Research in Speech and Hearing (3:3:0) Selected studies in communication sciences, offering the opportunity for cross-disciplinary interaction between faculty and students.
 Studies can include speech-language pathology, audiology, speech science, hearing science, or related fields.
+No textbook is required.

 AHSL 8335 Seminar in Treatment for Adult Neurogenic Disorders (3:3:0) Seminar devoted to discussing and critically evaluating strategies for people with neurogenic communication disorders.
 Emphasis will be placed on evaluating efficacy of contemporary intervention techniques with individuals who have adult neurogenic communication disorders.
+No textbook is required.

 AHSL 8336 Seminar in Advanced Vestibular Issues (3:3:0) Seminar devoted to the area of understanding vestibular and balance issues.
 Topics include discussion about the physiological basis of the vestibular/balance system, pathophysiology of disorders, methods and evaluation of vestibular rehabilitation, and research in these areas.
+No textbook is required.

 AHSL 8337 Seminar in Brain and Language (3:3:0) The focus of this seminar is to learn about central issues in brain and language research.
 Emphasis will be placed on what is known about neurological basis of aphasia.
 Students will focus on the relationship between brain and language in terms of their scientific and methodological aspects.
+No textbook is required.

 AHSL 8338 Seminar in Clinical Phonetics: Acoustic and Articulatory Studies of Speech Disorders (3:3:0) Seminar devoted to the area of acoustic phonetic and physiological phonetic characteristics of speech disorders, such as: dysarthria, aphasia, apraxia, and developmental articulation disorders.
 Emphasis will be placed on methods of describing speech disorders from an acoustic perspective through the study of classic and recent research studies; however, physiological mechanisms underlying the disordered acoustic signal will also be selectively addressed.
 The course will include laboratory exercises in the acoustic analysis of normal and disordered speech.
+No textbook is required.